RyanWor/gdax_bot/README.md

 #### Customize settings
 Update ```settings.conf``` with your API key info in the "sandbox" section.
 I recommend saving your version as ```settings-local.conf``` as that is already in the ```.gitignore``` so you don't have to worry about committing your sensitive info to your forked repo.

-If you have an AWS SNS topic, enter the access keys and SNS topic.
+If you intend to receive alerts via Pushover, enter the app token and user key.

 _TODO: Add support to read these values from environment vars_